 Shared voting and dispositive power as co-trustees of 61,500 shares of Common Stock held by the Ruth M. Consentino Trust u/d/t 8/29/00 is attributed to both Mr. Robert A. Lane and Mr. Julio R. Hernando in the above table.
 Mr. Lane and Mr. Hernando disclaim any beneficial ownership.
-Although such shares are reflected in both Mr. Lane's and Mr. Hernando's individual totals, they are counted only once in this total.
+Such shares are reflected in Mr. Lane's and Mr. Hernando's total and are counted only once in this total.

 Shared voting and dispositive power as co-trustees of 40,379 shares of Common Stock held by the James V. Consentino Trust u/d/t 2/20/01 is attributed to both Mr. Robert A. Lane and Mr. Julio R. Hernando in the above table.
 Mr. Lane and Mr. Hernando disclaim any beneficial ownership.
-Although such shares are reflected in both Mr. Lane's and Mr. Hernando's individual totals, they are counted only once in this group total.
+Such shares are reflected in Mr. Lane's and Mr. Hernando's total and are counted only once in this total.

-Shared voting and dispositive power as co trustees of 7,500 shares of Common Stock held by the Consentino Family Trust II u/d/t 10/24/07 is attributed to both Mr. Robert A. Lane and Mr. Julio R. Hernando in the above table.
+Shared voting and dispositive power as co-trustees of 7,500 shares of Common Stock held by the Consentino Family Trust II u/d/t 10/24/07 is attributed to both Mr. Robert A. Lane and Mr. Julio R. Hernando in the above table.
 Mr. Lane and Mr. Hernando disclaim any beneficial ownership.
-Although such shares are reflected in both Mr. Lane's and Mr. Hernando's individual totals, they are counted only once in this group total.
+Such shares are reflected in Mr. Lane's and Mr. Hernando's total and are counted only once in this total.

-Mr. Moser's interest as a beneficiary of 4,118 shares of the Consentino Family Trust and 1,500 shares of the Consentino Family Trust II and Mr. Moser's interest as a contingent beneficiary of 8,076 shares of the James V. Consentino Trust are part of the total shares owned by these trusts.
-Such shares are reflected above and are counted only once in this group total.
+Mr. Moser's interest as a beneficiary of 4,118 shares of the Consentino Family Trust and 1,500 shares of the Consentino Family Trust II and Mr. Moser's interest as a contingent beneficiary of 8,076 shares of the James V.

+Consentino Trust are part of the total shares owned by these trusts.
+Such shares are reflected above and are counted only once in this total.

 Shared voting and dispositive power as managers of 17,704 shares of Common Stock held by the Bay State Investment LLC is attributed to both Mr. Robert A. Lane and Mr. Julio R. Hernando in the above table.
 Mr. Lane and Mr. Hernando disclaim any beneficial ownership.
-Such shares are reflected in Mrs. Youngworth's total and are counted only once in this group total.
+Such shares are reflected in Mrs. Youngworth's total and are counted only once in this total.

 Shared voting and dispositive power as trustees of 19,672 shares of Common Stock held by the Youngworth Family Investment Trust is attributed to both Mr. Robert A. Lane and Mr. Julio R. Hernando in the above table.
 Mr. Lane and Mr. Hernando disclaim any beneficial ownership.
-Although such shares are reflected in both Mr. Lane's and Mr. Hernando's individual totals, they are counted only once in this group total.
+Such shares are reflected in Mr. Lane's and Mr. Hernando's total and are counted only once in this total.

 Shared voting and dispositive power as trustees of 393 shares of Common Stock held by the Shane Ryan Trust is attributed to both Mr. Robert A. Lane and Mr. Julio R. Hernando in the above table.
 Mr. Lane and Mr. Hernando disclaim any beneficial ownership.
-Although such shares are reflected in both Mr. Lane's and Mr. Hernando's individual totals, they are counted only once in this group total.
+Such shares are reflected in Mr. Lane's and Mr. Hernando's total and are counted only once in this total.

 Shared voting and dispositive power as trustees of 32,786 shares of Common Stock held by the Jacqueline M. Youngworth G.P.O.
 Revocable Trust is attributed to both Mr. Robert A. Lane and Mr. Julio R. Hernando in the above table.
 Mr. Lane and Mr. Hernando disclaim any beneficial ownership.
-Such shares are reflected in Mrs. Youngworth's total and are counted only once in this group total.
+Such shares are reflected in Mrs. Youngworth's total and are counted only once in this total.